Sivagamiyin Sapatham: Part 1: Paranjothi's Journey

-Narasimhavarman continues visiting his lover, Sivagami who has mastered the ancient Indian dance form, Bharathanatyam.
-But this growing romance between the prince and the sculptor's daughter does not have the approval of the king.
-Mahendravarman also orders a livid Narasimhavarman, that he should stay in Kanchi and safeguard it when he goes and takes care of Pulakeshin in the battle field.
+Narasimhavarman continues to visit his lover, Sivagami who had mastered the ancient Indian dance form, Bharathanatyam.
+But this growing romance between the prince and the sculptor's daughter is not well received by King Mahendravarman, who now orders a livid Narasimhavarman to stay in Kanchi and safeguard it while Mahendravarman goes to face Pulakeshin in the battle field.

-Meanwhile, en route, Paranjothi meets a soldier, Wajrabahu, who gives him company till the inn where they decide to stay for the night.
+Meanwhile, en route, Paranjothi meets a stranger, Wajrabahu, who gives him company till the inn where they decide to stay for the night.
 When Paranjothi is fast asleep, Wajrabahu changes the content of the letter that Paranjothi is carrying.
-The change made saved both Kancipuram and Paranjothi's life.
+This change would eventually save Kanchipuram as well as Paranjothi.
 The next day both part ways.
-Paranjothi travels to a Buddhist monastery and stays there for the night but he didn't know that in that monastery there were Chalukya spies so the spies sent word to the king and soldiers came to arrest Paranjothi.
+Paranjothi travels to a Buddhist monastery and stays there for the night unaware of the presence of Chalukya spies in that monastery who sent word to the king to arrest Paranjothi.
 Paranjothi is captured by the soldiers of the approaching Chalukya army.
 He is taken to Pulakeshin and presented as a spy.
 Pulakeshin deciphers the letter that Paranjothi is carrying to mean the young man should be given the secret of the Ajanta dyes.
-Unable to communicate with Paranjothi (since Pulakeshin does not understand Tamil and Paranjothi does not understand Kannada).
-Pulikesi asks Wajrabahu to interrogate the surprised Paranjothi.
-Having confirmed from Wajrabahu that Paranjothi indeed knew nothing, Emperor Pulakeshin the great orders Paranjothi to continue his journey to the Vindhyas accompanied by his soldiers.
-Wajrabahu informs the scared Paranjothi not to worry and asks the young man to trust him.
-Paranjothi leaves from Pulakesi's camp with some soldiers accompanying him.
+Unable to communicate with Paranjothi (since Pulakeshin does not understand Tamil and Paranjothi does not understand Kannada), Pulakesin asks, to Paranjothi's surprise, Wajrabahu to interrogate Paranjothi.
+Having confirmed from Wajrabahu that Paranjothi indeed knew nothing, Emperor Pulakeshin orders Paranjothi to continue his journey to the Vindhyas accompanied by his soldiers and Wajrabahu.
+Wajrabahu informs the scared and confused Paranjothi to not worry and to trust him.
+Paranjothi leaves from Pulakesi's camp with some soldiers and Wajrabahu accompanying him.
 At night when the soldiers are asleep Paranjothi escapes with the help of Wajrabahu who takes him to the Pallava camp.
-Paranjothi believes Wajrabahu is a Pallava spy only to later realize that it is in fact the Pallava King, Mahendravarman himself.
+Surprised once more, Paranjothi initially believes Wajrabahu is a double agent spy only to then later realize that it is in fact the Pallava King, Mahendravarman himself.